-The larger number of participating children were recruited to the two-group study, which did not include the placebo drops group, and so could not provide reliable evidence that the analgesic drops were reducing antibiotic consumption through a pain-killing mechanism.
+The larger number of participating children were recruited to the two-group study, which did not include the placebo drops group, and so could not provide reliable evidence that the anaesthetic-analgesic drops were reducing antibiotic consumption through a pain-killing mechanism.
 However, despite the modest sample size realised, the study does provide weak evidence that parents, of children presenting to primary care with ear pain due to AOM, find ear drops to be an acceptable treatment and consequently are less likely to use antibiotics.
 It seems unlikely that a different pattern of results would have been observed had children in the drops groups been more often provided with a delayed prescription for antibiotics, and indeed the study shows that parents of children in the drops group found it acceptable not to receive such a delayed prescription.

 From the perspective of the economic analysis, as Auralgan is not on the British National Formulary, it is currently unclear how much the NHS would pay for it if GPs were to prescribe it.
 We made plausible assumptions, based on drug prices in other high-income countries and potential NHS discounts.
 However, if the actual procurement price were higher, the intervention would be less cost-effective than we have estimated.
 Due to falling short of the recruitment target, the evidence of a reduction in healthcare use up to eight days was very weak, and with the review of medical records not going ahead, we were unable to evaluate whether the possible reduction in healthcare use might have been amplified over a three-month period.